-In this case, $h_{2}$ is a dark matter candidate.
-Before $m_{22}$ is turned on there are two degenerate light bosons, but after $m_{22}$ is turned on these bosons masses get split and the $h_{2}$ is the heavier one.
+In this case, $h_{2}$ is a potential dark matter candidate.
+Before $m_{22}^2$ is turned on there are two degenerate light bosons, but after $m_{22}^2$ is turned on these bosons masses get split and the $h_{2}$ is the heavier one.
 The eigenvectors associated with each scalar in the eq.(\ref{eq: Sigma36-generators}) and eq.(\ref{eq: Delta 54-generators}) basis have the following form:

 Where the expressions for $a$ and $b$ depend on the symmetry in study.
-There are analytic expressions for these quantities, but they are troublesome.
-In the exact case ($m_{22} = 0$ and $u = v$) these quantities acquire the values $a = 1$ and $b = -2$.
+We have found analytic expressions for these quantities, but they are cumbersome.
+In the exact case (where $m_{22}^2 = 0$ and $u = v$) these quantities acquire the values $a = 1$ and $b = -2$.

 To better understand the evolution of these parameters with the SBP $m_{22}^2$, the Figure \ref{fig: abParameters} was generated.
 Increasing the relative magnitude of $m_{22}^2$ makes the parameters $a$ and $b$ deviate further from their original values.